-It is normal to feel a little weak after surgery.
+After surgery, it is normal to feel a little weak.
 Getting out of bed after surgery is not always easy, but spending time out of bed will help you heal faster.

 Try to get out of bed at least 2 to 3 times a day to sit in a chair or take a short walk when your nurse says it is OK.

 Your doctor may have a physical therapist or assistant to teach you how to get out of bed safely.

 Make sure you are taking the right amount of pain medicines at the right time to reduce your pain.
 Tell your nurse if getting out of bed causes a lot of pain.

 Make sure someone is with you for safety and support in the beginning.

 - Bend your knees until your legs are hanging over the side of the bed.

 - Use your arms to lift your upper body up so that you are sitting on the edge of the bed.